dsmsuite/dsmsuite.github.io/downloads.md

 |:------------------------------|----------------+----------------------------------------------------------------------------------------------------------|
 | Full dsm suite msi installer  | 1.0.7722.22038 | [link](https://dsmsuite.github.io/downloads/DsmSuite_1.0.7722.22038.msi)                                 |

-In case you are not allowed to run a installer on your system use zip file of just the viewer at[link](https://dsmsuite.github.io/downloads/DmsSuite.Viewer.zip) in case
+In case you are not allowed to run a installer on your system use the zip file of the viewer binaries found [here](https://dsmsuite.github.io/downloads/DmsSuite.Viewer.zip).

 ## Presentation